AndiOlivia/CS4414-Finalproject/README.md

 Personal Expense Management System
 ===================
 This is a personal expense management system that helps users better keep track of their large number of daily expenses.
 This system provides users with a straightforward and user-friendly interface.
-It also allows users to keep track of their personal expenses without the need of sharing important financial information with parties that they do not trust.
-Besides, this system enables the users to export their past expense history into a well-formatted csv file that allows them to access their expense records anywhere and anytime without the need for an internet connection.
+It also allows users to keep track of their personal spending without the need of sharing important financial information with parties that they do not trust.
+Besides, this system enables the users to export their expense history into a well-formatted csv file that allows them to access their expense records anywhere and anytime without the need for an internet connection.

-Before executing this program, the user needs to set up the database by executing mysql statements in homeManager.sql under db folder.
+Before running the system, users need to set up a database by executing mysql statements in homeManager.sql located under db folder.
 Our team used MySQL as the database management system.
 A complete list of program parameters can be found in file: mvc.ini.

 Program entrance is located at src/com/jida/clinet/main/ProgramEntrance.